Swimming in the Seine: why is it forbidden, what are the risks?

 However, the authorities remain hopeful that the Seine will soon be cleaned up."
 The Plan Baignade aims to improve water quality in the Seine and Marne rivers, enhance biodiversity and make bathing possible.
 It will have eliminated 75% of the river's bacteriological pollution by the time of the Games ", assures the website of the Île-de-France prefecture.
 In the meantime, you can still swim laps in the region's pools.

-The heat is on, and you are looking for a pool (with beach or deckchairs if possible) or a body of water to swim for free?
-To feel like you're on vacation without paying a cent, discover the great spots where it's good to bring family and friends in Paris and Ile de France.
+As soon as the heat returns, we look for a pool (ideally with a beach area or sun loungers) or a waterside spot to swim!
+To feel like you’re on vacation without spending a dime, check out the best spots to bring your family and friends to Paris and Île-de-France, free of charge.
 [Read more]